Atrix256/RandomCode/WebGLPBR/Readme.txt

 * then, do similar with skyboxes
- * make a json list of skyboxes
- * make a dynamic drop down list of skyboxes to use
+ * draw the skybox as background
- * make it use the skyboxes (show regular and diffuse as options?)
+ * use the diffuse skybox in the shader

+* move all the skyboxes over from IBL project
+* organize PBR material images into folders

 * Diffuse IBL
  * make a C++ program (and blog post) on pre-integrating skybox textures